Flow-IPC/.github/README.md

 # Welcome to the Flow-IPC organization

 Please watch this space.
-A brand-new C++ project is coming very soon.
+A brand-new open-source C++ project (the eponymous Flow-IPC) is coming very soon.